The Colour of My Dreams (song)

-"The Colour of My Dreams" is a song recorded by American rapper and Eurodance artist B.G., the Prince of Rap, released in April 1994 as the second single from his second album, The Time Is Now (1994).
-Becoming his most successful song, it charted within the top 20 in Finland and Germany, peaking at number 17 and 13.
+"The Colour of My Dreams" is a song recorded by American rapper and Eurodance artist B.G., the Prince of Rap, released in April 1994 by Dance Pool as the second single from his second album, The Time Is Now (1994).
+The song features female singer Paris Red and was written by B.G. with Morrison Long and its producers Jam El Mar and Stefan Benz.
+It became his most successful song and a hit across Europe, becoming a top-20 hit in Finland and Germany, peaking at numbers 17 and 13, respectively.
 On the Eurochart Hot 100, it reached number 72 in July 1994.
-Outside Europe, the single peaked at number-one on the Canadian RPM Dance/Urban chart and number ten in Israel.
-The female singer on the song is Paris Red.
+Outside Europe, "The Colour of My Dreams" peaked at number-one on the Canadian RPM Dance/Urban chart and number ten in Israel.

 Critical reception

-Pan-European magazine Music & Media wrote, "Although the overall feeling here is mellow with some ambient influences shining through, B.G.'s latest is still very much a dancefloor killer.
+Upon the release of the single, pan-European magazine Music & Media wrote, "Although the overall feeling here is mellow with some ambient influences shining through, B.G.'s latest is still very much a dancefloor killer.
 Its crystal-clear sound and strong hooks should help it find a place on radio as well."
+In their review of the album The Time Is Now, they wrote, "Now they are reaping what they've sown with the current single 'The Colour of My Dreams', which is likely to become a major Euro dance hit all over the continent."

 Music video

 The accompanying music video for "The Colour of My Dreams" was directed by Swedish-based director Matt Broadley.
 It was A-listed on Germany's VIVA in June 1994.